International Academy of Comparative Law

-Application (including 4 copies of the work (which may be published or unpublished), a curriculum vitae and a letter of motivation) should be sent before December 31, 2017 to the Secretariat of the Academy, 28 rue Saint-Guillaume, 75007 Paris (France).
-Candidates are strongly encouraged to submit at the same time an electronic version, in Word, pdf or other standard format, at firstname.lastname@example.org
+An electronic application composed of the work (which may be published or unpublished), a curriculum vitae and a letter of motivation must be sent before December 31, 2021 to the Secretariat of the Academy (in Word or pdf) at firstname.lastname@example.org.

 Further information may be obtained at email@example.com